-\textit{DMRG \& Phase diagram.-} As shown in Fig.~\ref{phase}, the magnetic phase diagram was calculated varying $U/W$ and $J_{\rm H}/U$ by using DMRG technique as implemented in DMRG++ software developed by one of us~\cite{white1992density,white1993density,schollwock2005density,hallberg2006new,alvarez2009density}.
-We found four dominant regimes stable in our calculations: (1) M-PM, (2) MI-AFM, (3) OSMP-FM, and (4) MI-FM.
-At $U/W \lesssim 1$, the system is metallic PM (M-PM) and non-magnetic, as expected.
+\textit{DMRG \& Phase diagram.-} The magnetic phase diagram (Fig.~\ref{phase}) was calculated varying $U/W$ and $J_{\rm H}/U$ using the DMRG++ code~\cite{white1992density,white1993density,schollwock2005density,hallberg2006new,alvarez2009density}.
+We found four dominant regimes in our calculations: (1) M-PM, (2) MI-AFM, (3) OSMP-FM, and (4) MI-FM.
+At $U/W \lesssim 1$, the system is metallic and non-magnetic (M-PM), as expected.
 As $U/W$ increases (in particular as $U/W \gtrsim 1$), the system becomes a Mott insulator with AFM spin ordering up-down at $J_{\rm H}/U \lesssim 0.21$ (MI-AFM).
-Moreover, by increasing $J_{\rm H}/U$, the system now enters a FM region.
-Interestingly, at intermediate $U/W$ and $0.21 \lesssim J_{\rm H}/U \lesssim 0.30$, due to the strong competition between $J_{\rm H}/U$ and $U/W$ the system is in exotic OSMP-FM state with the selective localization of electrons on one orbital while other orbitals remain metallic with itinerant electrons.
-This state was extensively studied in recent literature~\cite{yu2020orbital,patel2019fingerprints,rincon2014exotic} and will not be discussed here further.
-At both large $U/W$ and $J_{\rm H}/U$, the system develops a gap and becomes Mott insulating, defining the MI-FM state of our main focus.
-According to experimental results~\cite{mccabe2011new,mccabe2014magnetism}, the undoped parent phase of COFS should be located at the MI-FM phase.
-In this region, the large Hubbard $U$ renders all orbitals localized and in a high-spin state leading to a Mott phase, in the unusual FM configuration explained in the previous section via second-order perturbation theory.
+Increasing $J_{\rm H}/U$, the system now enters a FM region.
+Interestingly, at intermediate $U/W$ and $0.21 \lesssim J_{\rm H}/U \lesssim 0.30$, due to the strong competition between $J_{\rm H}/U$ and $U/W$ the system is in an exotic OSMP-FM state with the selective localization of electrons on one orbital while other orbitals remain metallic.
+This state was much studied recently~\cite{yu2020orbital,patel2019fingerprints,rincon2014exotic} and will not be discussed here further.
+At both large $U/W$ and $J_{\rm H}/U$, the system develops a gap and becomes insulating, defining the MI-FM state of our focus.
+From experiments~\cite{mccabe2011new,mccabe2014magnetism}, COFS should be located at the MI-FM phase.
+Here, the large $U$ renders all orbitals localized and in a high-spin state leading to the unusual FM configuration explained before via second-order perturbation theory.